Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-creating-our-first-database-table.md

 php artisan make:migration create_books_table
 ```

-Running this command will create a new migrations file, you can find under `database/migrations/{time}_create_books_table.php`.
+Running this command will create a new migrations file, which you can find under `database/migrations/{time}_create_books_table.php`.

 You might see there are already the default migration files from Laravel in this folder.

 Open up the newly created file.

-You will see there are two sections here, an up and a down.
+There are two sections here, an up and a down.
 As mentioned above, the up will be used to create or alter tables.
 The down will be used when the rollback is called and generally should revert what happened in the up.

 Let's add some fields to our table.